 \section{Conclusions}

-We have constructed a probability distribution over values of flows that occur during transitions using the tools of maximum entropy and Bayesian inference.
-It was shown that the nonlinear, maximum entropy structure is a general consequence of repeated random events.
-This is especially true as the number of transitions grows and holds for transient, driven processes.
+We have constructed a probability distribution over values of flows that occur during transitions using maximum entropy.
+It was shown that the nonlinear, maximum entropy structure is a general consequence of an unknown, and hence subjectively random, environment.
+For atomistic problems, a general prescription exists to derive a generalized Langevin equation from an action functional.
+For coarse-grained properties, Eq.~\ref{e:pred} just states the maximum entropy postulate and must be experimentally verified wherever it is used.
+Numerical simulationsof driven diffusion in 2D gas models and heat diffusion between modes of a crystal supported it.
+We expect the postulate to be more easily satisfied as the number of transitions grows -- even for transient, driven processes.
 The success of the linear response methods and of the fluctuation theorems both rest on exploiting the existence of this structure within the transition distribution.
-Numerical simulations supported this conclusion -- even for the challenging case of thermalization in the FPU lattice.

 This theory has been directly related to two complementary methods of attack.
 The Green-Kubo relations provide quick estimates for the conductivities, even in transient steady-states.
 This work showed the connection by focusing on the transition quantities in Eq.~\ref{e:fdt}, which have the same structure as Eq.~\ref{e:fdt2} and~\ref{e:fdt3}.
 Fluctuation theorems provide connections with distributions of work and notions of irreversibility.
-We have shown the forward fluctuation theorem of Eq.~\ref{e:maxtrans} derives Eq.~\ref{e:FT} when the flux is related to number of transitions.
+We have shown the forward fluctuation relation of Eq.~\ref{e:maxtrans} derives Eq.~\ref{e:FT} when the flux is related to number of transitions.